 - From within applications

-There’s also a list of useful commands on the RISCOSLtd. website, which is quite handy.
+There’s also a list of useful commands on the RISCOSLtd. website.